 The capacity of an interoperable solution refers to the number of transactions it can process within a given time frame.
 It may seem intuitive that certain technical models of interoperability would have greater capacity to process transactions than others.
 However, a more nuanced discussion of the topic is merited.

-The capacity of any interoperable solution depends largely on two elements: software design and architecture, or simply networks and servers.
+The capacity of any interoperable solution depends largely on two elements: networks and servers.
 The network is the physical gateway through which information moves, while the server infrastructure ensures there is sufficient capacity to process the required volumes of transactions and related communication flows within the specified time frame.